 I am going to give you the steps of using an air compressor.
-I hope your all problems will be solved regarding using an air compressor.
+I hope that all of your problems will be solved regarding using an air compressor.

-Make it plugged in
+Plug it in

 You should keep it in mind that the air compressors power outlets switch is off when you are going to plug it in.
 The plug is supposed to come along with the three-pronged, so you need to make sure that you are going to plug it into a grounded outlet.

 Check the oil

 Here you need to keep in your mind about the type of air compressor.
 If your compressor is piston-type, then you need to make sure that there is sufficient oil in the crankcase.

 Fill the air tank

-Then turn the switch on and let the compressor to run a few times.
-After that, you have to check the built-in air gauge and make sure the compressor shuts off automatically when the air pressure reaches 100 to 115 psi.
-The pressure capacity will vary according to the model of an air compressor.
+Then turn the switch on and let the compressor run a few times.
+After that, you have to check the built-in air gauge and make sure the compressor shuts off automatically when the air pressure reaches 100 to 115 psi to stop the mixture of air and oil from being released in the rotor-stator.

 Adjust the air control valve

 After filling the air tank, your next step is to adjust the control level.
 For this, you have to adjust the air control valve to match the maximum allowed air pressure on the air tool that you are using.

 Connect the air hose

 Now you have to wrap the threaded end of the air hose first with two layers of Teflon tape and then thread the hose onto the compression fitting.
 Then tighten it in an adjustable range in the clockwise direction.

 Connect the pneumatic tool

-On the other end of the hose, you will find a spring-loaded collar.
+On the other end of the hose, you will find a little spring-loaded collar.
 You need to pull it back and place it on the air intake part of the tool and then push.
 The connection will become secure once you let go of the collar.

 Draining or Drain moisture after use